-AIM: To assess treatment results of gamma knife radiosurgery (GKRS) for hemorrhagic brainstem cavernous malformations (BSCMs).
+AIM: The effectiveness and safety of gamma knife radiosurgery (GKRS) for hemorrhagic brainstem cavernous malformations (BSCM) is still an unresolved issue.
+The purpose of this study was to assess treatment results of GKRS for hemorrhagic BSCMs.

-MATERIAL and METHODS: A retrospective review of patients with hemorrhagic BSCMs, who were treated at the Acıbadem Kozyatagi Hospital GKRS unit from May 2007 to October 2015 was performed.
+MATERIAL and METHODS: A retrospective review of patients with hemorrhagic BSCMs, who were treated at the Acibadem Kozyatağı Hospital GKRS unit from May 2007 to October 2015 was performed.

 RESULTS: In total, 82 patients were identified.
-All patients had experienced at least one hemorrhagic event (range 1-3), and all of them presented with radiological evidence of hemorrhage.
+All patients had experienced at least one hemorrhagic event (range 1-3) and all of them presented with radiological evidence of hemorrhage.
 The median target volume was 0.3 ml, and the median marginal radiation dose was 12 Gy.
-The mean durations before and after surgery were 25.5 (range 1-204) months, and 50.3 (range 13-113) months, respectively.
+The mean durations before and after surgery were 25.5 (range 1-204) months and 50.3 (range 13-113) months respectively.
 Pre-treatment hemorrhage rates were calculated from the date of first hemorrhage to the date of radiosurgery.
 There were 97 bleeds over 174.4 patient-years during the observation period, with an annual hemorrhage rate of 55.7%.
 If the first bleed is excluded, the annual hemorrhage rate was 8.6%.
 Only three patients demonstrated re-bleeding, which occurred at 3, 12 and 79 months after radiosurgery.
 Over a total follow up time of 344 patient-years the annual re-bleeding rate was therefore 0.87%, indicating that the risk of BSCM hemorrhage was significantly decreased by radiosurgery.